pixiedust/pixiedust/docs/_sources/install.txt

     jupyter pixiedust list

-The output will look similar to the following:
+The output looks similar to this:
 ::

     Available kernels: